acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Fall.md

 To staff ACF Fall, please fill out [the staffer registration form](https://forms.gle/EFqZKtLk89iQc4C67).

 ## Hosting
-If you are interested in hosting a mirror of ACF Fall or have questions about hosting, email ACF’s Site Coordinator at [hosting@acf-quizbowl.com](mailto:hosting@acf-quizbowl.com).
-Hosts must abide by ACF’s [Hosting Guidelines](/hosting-guidelines).
+If you are interested in hosting a mirror of ACF Fall, fill out [this form](https://forms.gle/ArXGL6gSVFCbeh1v7).
+If you have any questions about hosting or about the form, email ACF’s Site Coordinator at [hosting@acf-quizbowl.com](mailto:hosting@acf-quizbowl.com) and CC [fall@acf-quizbowl.com](mailto:fall@acf-quizbowl.com).
+Hosts must abide by [ACF’s Hosting Guidelines](/hosting-guidelines).

 ## Sites
 Mirrors will by default be regional.
 ACF reserves the right to move teams and staffers between sites.
 ACF intends to mirror 2021 ACF Fall in the following [regions](/hosting-guidelines#regions-according-to-acf):